chrisbekas/dominoiq-cli/README.md

 - `/help` lists all available commands
 - `/exit` closes the CLI

-### Login to Domino REST API
+### Authentication

-To send any prompts to Domino IQ, you first need to login to the Domino REST API with a valid Domino user.
+To send any prompts to Domino IQ, you first need to log in to the Domino REST API with a valid Domino user.
 Once logged in, your session will remain until the token issued by Domino REST API expires.
-You can also log out using the `/logout` command to log out of your session and clear the cached token.
+You can log out using the `/logout` command to log out of your current session and clear the cached token.

 ### Quickstart